netsec-ethz/scion-tutorials/content/sigcomm/workshop.md

 ### Starting the VM

-Open a terminal in your host OS and change the working directory to were the `Vagrantfile` from SCIONLab is.
+Open a terminal in your host OS and change the working directory to where the `Vagrantfile` from SCIONLab is located.
 You have to start up the VM, and for that you can execute:

 ```shell
 vagrant up